jrita3111/Docker-Lamp-Rpi/README.md

-#  LAMP stack built with Docker Compose for a Rasberry Pi
+# Containerised LAMP stack for the Raspberry Pi
 Images have been replaced with images suitable to run on the PI, some may be outdated.
 There are ways to create your own using buildx which would be better for the latest versions and security (https://www.docker.com/blog/multi-arch-images/)